Roxy Music: Reunions (2001–2011, 2019, 2022)

-In a March 2007 interview with the Western Daily Press, Ferry confirmed that the next Roxy album was definitely being made, but would not be vended for another "year and a half", as he had just released and toured behind his twelfth solo studio album, Dylanesque, consisting of Bob Dylan covers.
-In June 2007, the band hired a Liverpool-based design agency to develop a website supporting their new album.
-Early in the year, Manzanera revealed that the band were planning to sign a recording contract.
-In an October 2007 interview, Ferry said the album would include a collaboration with Scissor Sisters.
+In a March 2007 interview, Ferry confirmed that the next Roxy Music album was definitely being made, but would not be released for another "year and a half", as he had just released and toured behind his twelfth solo studio album, Dylanesque, consisting of Bob Dylan covers.
+In October that year, Ferry said the album would include a collaboration with Scissor Sisters.
+In 2009, he announced that the material from these sessions would instead be released as a Ferry solo studio album, with Eno playing on "a couple of tracks".
+The album was released in 2010 as the Ferry solo studio album Olympia.
+It featured contributions from Eno, Manzanera, and Mackay (amongst many other session players).

-Over the summer of 2010, Roxy Music headlined various festivals across the world, including Lovebox at London's Victoria Park, Electric Picnic in Stradbally, Co.
-Laois, Ireland, and Bestival on the Isle of Wight.
+Over the summer of 2010, Roxy Music headlined various festivals across the world, including Lovebox at London's Victoria Park, Electric Picnic in Stradbally, County Laois, Ireland, and Bestival on the Isle of Wight.
 Owing to illness, Thompson was replaced on three dates of the tour by Andy Newmark, but returned for the Bestival set.

-Roxy performed seven dates around the UK in January and February 2011, in a tour billed 'For Your Pleasure', to celebrate the band's 40th anniversary.
+Roxy Music performed seven dates around the UK in January and February 2011, in a tour billed For Your Pleasure, to celebrate the band's 40th anniversary.
 They toured Australia and New Zealand between February and March for a further eight shows.

-In 2012, Virgin released a box set entitled Roxy Music: The Complete Studio Recordings 1972–1982, celebrating 40 years since the release of the band's debut in 1972.
+In 2012, Virgin Records released a box set entitled Roxy Music: The Complete Studio Recordings 1972–1982, celebrating 40 years since the release of the band's debut in 1972.

-Graham Simpson, Roxy's original bassist, died on 17 April 2012, at his home in Ladbroke Grove, London.

-In a Rolling Stone Magazine interview on 3 November 2014, Manzanera stated that Roxy had been inactive since 2011 and were unlikely to perform together again.
+In a Rolling Stone Magazine interview on 3 November 2014, Manzanera stated that Roxy Music had been inactive since 2011 and were unlikely to perform together again.
 Of a new studio album, he told Classic Rock, "We all listened to it and thought, 'We can't do this.
 It's not going to be any good.
 Let's just bin it.'
 And so it's just sitting there on our personal computers.
 Maybe one day it'll get finished.
 But there's no point in putting it out if it's not great."

-On 29 March 2019, Roxy Music (Bryan Ferry, Andy Mackay, Phil Manzanera, Paul Thompson, Brian Eno and Eddie Jobson) were inducted to the Rock and Roll Hall of Fame; Thompson and Eno were unable to attend the induction, which saw Ferry, Mackay, Manzanera and Jobson perform a six-song set at the Barclays Center in Brooklyn, New York.
+On 29 March 2019, Roxy Music were inducted to the Rock and Roll Hall of Fame, with Ferry, Mackay, Manzanera and Eddie Jobson performing a six-song set at the Barclays Center in Brooklyn, New York.

 Roxy Music reformed in 2022 for a 50th anniversary tour of the United Kingdom and the United States to be held that autumn.
 Most North American tour dates featured St. Vincent as a supporting act.
 Nilüfer Yanya was the UK starter act.